samestrin/advanced-console-log/docs/log-levels.md

 ## Log Level Usage

-Both `logLevel` and `outputFilenameLogLevel` use the following definitions.
+Both the `logLevel` and `outputFilenameLogLevel` [configuration options](/docs/configuration-options.md) use the following definitions.

 ## Log Level Definitions